 For this one, British Airways wins.
 Virgin Atlantic offers “Upper Class”, which is equivalent to the British Airways Business Class product (outlined below).
 British Airways is the only British Airline that offers true transatlantic First Class and you can read my recent review of the new British Airways First on the Dreamliner to find out what you get.

-For me, the advantages of travelling in First are:
+For me, the advantages of traveling in First are:

 - Access to the Concorde Room lounge in Heathrow Terminal 5